I have a treat for you today.

 As, mentioned in previous posts, I have tons of cucumbers and zucchini right now.
 I made a few batches of my Creamy Cucumbers, but was itching to try something a little different.
 I love cucumbers in water, or as a flavor in a cocktail (specifically gin), but had not experimented with them in my beloved margarita.
 As soon as the thought came to me, as I was munching on raw cucumbers, I said to Ron, “I am making a marg with these suckers”.
 He looked at me a bit puzzled, but then his brain processed, eyes got wide, and he said “oooo that sounds good”.

 Many of the flavor infused margaritas recipes I have shared require you to cook the fruit to a syrup, but this recipe is really easy and only requires a blender or food processor, and a strainer.
 I make sure to blend the cucumbers until there are no pieces and it has reached a pulpy juice like consistency.
 Since cucumbers naturally carry a lot of water so it is ease to strain the juice and get a good yield.
 I used 4 medium sized cucumbers in this recipe, but the amount of juice you get might vary depending on the size of the cucumbers.
 I actually never juiced cucumbers prior to making these, and the juice is a beautiful grassy vibrant green color.
-I was excited to put the drink together because I knew it would look, and taste, beautiful, and I was not disappointed.
+I was excited to put the cucumber margarita together because I knew it would look, and taste, beautiful, and I was not disappointed.
 I love this drink because it is not overly sweet, and has an earthy green quality to it.
 I am a fan of garden style cocktails in general.
 I love when I see something with greens, herbs, or cucumbers on a drink menu.
 It is so refreshing, and I find they are not as sugary as fruitier drinks.

 Today, I am prepping for a weekend at our cottage in Door County.
 We are heading up on tonight and with my sister and nephew.
 They are predicting rain this weekend, but I am crossing my fingers we get a few breaks to enjoy the lake before fall is here!
 We have friends joining us on Saturday, and the kiddos will have a blast playing, and adults will enjoy a few drinks and conversation.